-- Mathematics course with OLAT support (for 1,600 participants in winter term 2012/13). - Team of about 10 persons (professors, lecturers, student assistants) contribute to the pool of exercises. - During the semester, several online tests (and self tests) are carried out in OLAT (via exams2qti12) using numerical and multiple-choice exercises. - Two written exams (via exams2pdf) are carried out using single-choice exercises.
-Results are scanned by university services and processed by some optical character recognition. - Individual solutions to tests/exams are provided to the students on a web portal (via exams2html).
+- Mathematics course with OLAT support (summer/winter term 2012/13 combined: more than 3,000 participants). - Team of about 10 persons (professors, lecturers, student assistants) contribute to the pool of exercises. - During the semester, several online tests (and self tests) are carried out in OLAT (via exams2qti12) using numerical and multiple-choice exercises. - Two written exams (via exams2pdf) are carried out using single-choice exercises.
+Results are scanned by university services and processed by some optical character recognition.